ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL/}

-{PANEL: Example III - Ensuring Unique Values with Reference Documents}
+{PANEL: Example III - Ensuring Unique Values without Using Compare Exchange}

-To reduce latency in a global system, various clusters can use [External Replication](../../../server/ongoing-tasks/external-replication) to house the same database locally.

-To prevent two clusters from creating duplicate user IDs, **one primary cluster should have sole responsibility to create new users**.
-This sole responsibility could also be valuable to prevent duplicates of other objects that must be unique.

-What if this primary cluster goes down?
-While RavenDB has automatic failover for nodes within a cluster, there may be a situation where an entire data center goes offline.
-In this situation, you can set up a manual failover to another cluster.

-But, how can that secondary cluster create unique IDs that the primary cluster can use when it is back online?

-One effective solution is to **create reference documents where the IDs are a unique field**, such as an email address or phone number.
-These documents will then be externally replicated between clusters.
+Unique values can also be ensured without using compare exchange.

+The below example shows how to achieve that by using **reference documents**.
+The reference documents' IDs will contain the unique values instead of the compare exchange items.

+Using reference documents is especially useful when [External Replication](../../../server/ongoing-tasks/external-replication) is defined between 2 databases that need to be synced with unique values.
+The reference documents will replicate to the destination database, as opposed to compare exchange items, which are not externally replicated.

 {NOTE: }
-Sessions which handle fields that must be unique should be set to [TransactionMode.ClusterWide](../../../client-api/session/cluster-transaction).
+Sessions which process fields that must be unique should be set to [TransactionMode.ClusterWide](../../../client-api/session/cluster-transaction).
 {NOTE/}

 {CODE create_uniqueness_control_documents@Server\CompareExchange.cs /}